aarontran/snr-filaments/agenda.md

 In order:

 2. Magnetic damping!
-Run fits for all Tycho regions.
+Run fits for all Tycho regions. (running now)
-   Also fit with eta2 fixed to 1, 0.1, 10 at each scale length.
 4. Use srcutlog (from Brian) to run fits with eta2 fixed at values determined from synchrotron break frequency.
 5. Compute mE values for best loss-limited fits (to compare to data mE's).
    Do this for best damping-fits too, for completeness.
-   Reason: we expect mE values for fits to be much smaller than data mE values, which are misleading (esp. due to large error bars on lowest energy FWHMs)
+   Reason: we expect mE values for fits to be much smaller than data mE values, which are misleading (esp. due to large error bars on lowest energy FWHMs) (code done, table not printed)

 Prepare for Monday (or earlier), in order: